-Somalia profile - Media - BBC News
+Somalia profile - Media

 Many listeners tune to Somali-language media based abroad, in particular the BBC Somali service.
 Somali satellite channels are a significant part of the TV scene.
 Most of these are based in the UK.

 Somalis abroad are active online but domestic web access is held back by poor infrastructure.
-There were 193,000 internet users by 2016 (Internetlivestats.com) - 1.7 per cent of the population.
+There were 2 million internet users by December 2021, around 12% of the population.
+(Internetworldstats.com)

 Twitter and Facebook are popular online resources.
 Islamists use social media for self-promotion while their opponents mount strong rebuttals.